 “I was able to communicate to them that I still cared about them and that I still saw them as individuals,” Manchester said.
 “When you show the students that you’re invested in them, they become much more invested in their role as learners.”

-“There were quite a few stories of how our student teachers have been really strong in the way they have adapted and supported their mentor teachers, students, and schools during the switch to total remote learning in the public schools,” she said.
+“There were quite a few stories of how our student teachers have been really strong in the way they adapted and supported their mentor teachers, students, and schools during the switch to total remote learning in the public schools,” she said.

 Kocur received similar positive feedback from those in the field.
 “I heard from many veteran teachers that our Meredith student teachers were leaders – they stepped up to the challenge of remote learning and shared their lessons and ideas with others in their schools.”
 One third-grade student teacher from Meredith even offered to plan and teach science to the entire third grade of over 100 students.
 “The teachers told me they would be lost if it wasn’t for this particular student teacher who was leading the team,” said Kocur.